 You’ll also need 4 ounces of stain and a quart of polyurethane.
 I used water-based polyurethane.
 I don’t like the stain and polyurethane combo; you get better results with two steps.
 You get a second chance if the stain doesn’t take, and can apply multiple coats of polyurethane for durability.
 Get a bottle of wood glue too.
 I like Titebond, but I’m not going to get into a religious war over glue.

 Assemble the frame while the top dries.
 You can nail, screw, or glue it together, or use a combination.
 Adapt it for the tools you have.
+I think it’s best to screw and glue them together for strength.
+When you screw and glue the pieces together, they become as strong as a single piece of lumber would be.

 Inevitably, you’ll have some gaps, especially if you use cheap boards.
 To fix gaps so you don’t end up with a wobbly desk, squirt some glue into the gap, then stick toothpicks down in them and snap off the ends.